Ready to fight, Trump says he’ll watch ‘a little’ of Mueller

 That worry has faded some in recent weeks.
 White House officials believe that the public has grown tired of the Russia story line and is growing more convinced that it has been propped up by Democrats and media figures frustrated that Mueller didn’t topple the administration.

-Associated Press writers Eric Tucker, Michael Balsamo and Deb Riechmann contributed to this report from Washington.
+Associated Press writers Eric Tucker, Michael Balsamo, Mary Clare Jalonick and Deb Riechmann contributed to this report from Washington.

 Follow Lemire on Twitter at http://twitter.com/@JonLemire